EVENTS!

 Do You Feel Called to Ministry at Seas Consider being an Usher, Lector, Altar Server or Eucharistic Minister for our Weekend Masses.
 Contact the church office or Fr.
 Ed to learn more.
 Training will be provided.
 Side note: Being an Usher/Greeter is an enjoyable way to get to know the people of SEAS.

-Fall is always beautiful here at SEAS.
+The Christmas Season is always beautiful here at SEAS.

 If you would like to share any family pictures that you take here at the parish this year, please send them along and we will post some on our website.